For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 I can't honestly say that I ever had seen George W. Bush getting into the White House, he writes.

-That all of these people on the world stage or in the in the inside the beltway on the Washington stage actually have drank the Kool-Aid, and they they really do believe that the way to worm themselves into the approving and loving hearts of people around the world is to rip George W. Bush to shreds.
+You get the Greenspan book, it's apparent that all of these people on the world stage or inside the Beltway on the Washington stage actually have drank Kool-Aid, and they really do believe that the way to worm themselves into the approving and loving hearts of people around the world is to rip George W. Bush to shreds.

-All right, uh, we've got a lot of people waited on hold here, waiting on hold because we haven't taken a call yet, so we'll fix that.
+All right, we've got a lot of people waiting on hold here, waiting on hold because we haven't taken a call yet.

 We come back after this timeout.